-- In another bowl, add the milk & lemon juice mixture, another 1/2 cup of milk, the vinegar, oil, food coloring, princess emulsion (or extract) and egg whites.
+- In another bowl, add the milk & lemon juice mixture, another ½ cup of plain milk, the vinegar, oil, food coloring, princess emulsion (or extracts) and egg whites.
 Whisk well and set aside.

-- Make sure your butter is at room temperature.
-Add the butter (in chunks) slowly to your dry ingredients.
-(You can turn your stand mixer on low and leave it on while you add the butter chunks at a time, or you can use a hand mixer.)
+- Make sure the butter is almost room temperature, but not very warm.
+Add the butter (in chunks) slowly to the dry ingredients.
+If using a stand mixer, just turn the mixer on low and leave it on while the butter chunks are added a bit at a time, or just use a hand mixer.

-- Once all the butter has been added, turn the mixer up to medium and mix until all the flour is coated with the butter and the mixture is crumbly.
+- Once all the butter has been added, turn the mixer up to medium-high and mix until all the flour is coated with the butter and the mixture is crumbly.
 It will have a sand-like texture.
 Stop mixing once the flour is all coated.
 Mixing too long will form the mixture into a paste.

-- Pour in about a third of the liquid mixture.
-Mix on low to medium until just combined.
+- Pour about a third of the liquid mixture into the flour and butter mixture.
+Mix on medium until just combined.
 About 15-20 seconds.

-- Pour the last of the liquid mixture and mix again until combined.
-Don’t over mix the batter.
-Mixing it for several minutes is too long.
+- Pour the last of the liquid mixture in and mix again until well combined.
+Be careful not to overmix.
+Mixing the batter for several minutes is too long.
 Once all the ingredients are incorporated well, stop mixing.

 - Use a rubber spatula and scrape the sides and bottom of the bowl.
 Mix again for only about 10 to 15 seconds.

-- Pour into prepared pans and bake at 325 degrees for approximately 45 minutes.
-A toothpick inserted into the middle of each layer should come out with some crumbs on it or clean.
+- Pour the batter into the prepared pans and bake at 325 degrees F for approximately 45-55 minutes.
+A toothpick inserted into the middle of each layer should come out with a few moist crumbs on it or clean.
 The cake layers will flatten a bit once cooled.

-- Set on wire racks to cool for 10-15 minutes, then turn the cakes out onto the racks and let them cool out of the pans completely before adding frosting.
+- Set the baked cake layers on wire racks to cool for 10-15 minutes, then turn the cakes out onto the racks and let them cool out of the pans completely before adding frosting.

 For the buttercream:

-- Add in three cups of confectioner’s sugar and beat on low until incorporated and then on medium until well mixed.
+- Add in three cups of confectioner’s sugar and mix on low until incorporated and then on medium until well mixed.

-- Add one tablespoon of milk and beat until incorporated.
+- Add one tablespoon of milk and mix on medium until incorporated.

-- Add the last four cups of confectioner’s sugar and beat on low, then on medium until well mixed.
+- Add the last four cups of confectioner’s sugar and mix on low, then on medium until well mixed.

-- Add in the food coloring (optional) and the princess emulsion (or extracts), then beat on medium until well mixed.
+- Add in the food coloring (optional) and the princess emulsion (or extracts), then mix on medium to medium-high until well mixed.

-- Now, check the consistency.
-If it’s too thick, add another tablespoon of milk.
-If it's too thin, add another cup of confectioner's sugar.
+- Check the consistency.
+If it’s too thick, add another tablespoon of milk and mix.
+If it's too thin, add another ½ to 1 cup of confectioner's sugar and mix well.

-- Once you reach the consistency desired, beat on medium speed for about four to five minutes.
+- Once the desired consistency is reached, mix on medium-high speed for about four to five minutes.
 The icing will fluff up and will lighten a bit in color.

 Don’t Forget to Pin it Below!